Minimax-Optimal Multi-Agent RL in Markov Games With a Generative Model

-\paragraph{Minimax optimality.} In order to assess the tightness of our sample complexity bound \eqref{eq:sample-complexity-Thm-1}, it is helpful to take a look at the information theoretical limit.
-Suppose without loss of generality that $A\geq B$.
-Consider the extreme scenario where $B=1$, in which case the Nash-equilibrium reduces to the optimal policy of a single-agent MDP with $S$ states and $A$ actions.
-It is well-known that for any given accuracy level $\varepsilon \in (0,H]$, one can construct a non-stationary MDP with $S$ states and $A$ actions such that no algorithm can learn an $\varepsilon$-optimal policy with fewer than the order of $ \frac{H^4SA}{\varepsilon^2} $ samples \citep{azar2013minimax,li2022settling}.
-This means that in general, the minimax sample complexity lower bound (w.r.t.~finding an $\varepsilon$-Nash policy pair) scales as
+\paragraph{Minimax optimality.} To assess the tightness of our result \eqref{eq:sample-complexity-Thm-1}, it is helpful to look at the information-theoretic limit.
+Following the minimax lower bound for single-agent MDPs \citep{azar2013minimax,li2022settling}, one can develop a minimax sample complexity lower bound for Markov games (w.r.t.~finding either an $\varepsilon$-NE or an $\varepsilon$-CCE) that scales as

 modulo some logarithmic factor; see Appendix~\ref{sec:lower} for a formal statement and its proof.
 Taking this together with \eqref{eq:sample-complexity-Thm-1} confirms the minimax optimality of our algorithm (up to logarithmic terms) when the number $m$ of players is fixed or grows only logarithmically in problem parameters.

 \paragraph{No burn-in sample size and full $\varepsilon$-range. } It is noteworthy that the validity of our sample complexity bound \eqref{eq:sample-complexity-Thm-1} is guaranteed for the entire range of $\varepsilon$-levels (i.e., any $\varepsilon \in (0,H]$).
 This feature is particularly appealing in the data-starved applications, as it implies that there is no burn-in sample size needed for our algorithm to work optimally.